typesupply/opentype-cookbook/readme.md

 That's how processing works and it is the most complex part of OpenType features that you will need to understand.
 Got it?
 Great!

-(For you experts reading this: Yeah, I know this isn't technically 100% accurate.
-But, I don't really want to confuse everyone by going through the processing model with the GSUB and GPOS data structures.
-Those are different from the .fea syntax just enough to make things **very confusing** unless you know both sides of the process very well.
-So, I'm going to explain the processing model following the .fea structures.)

 # Syntax Intro

 We will be writing our features in the [Adobe OpenType Feature File Syntax](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html) (commonly referred to as ".fea"). .fea is a simple, text format that is easily editable in text and font editors.
 There are other syntaxes and tools for developing features, but .fea is the most widely supported and the most easily accessible.
 We'll be going through the important parts of .fea in detail, but for now we need to establish some basics.